040 Processing Data with Pandas#

 19 2020 1 7 446 1 7 446

 This has taken the set of rows from each table that share the same year and made new rows using every possible pairing of rows in these sets.
 Also because ‘month’ and ‘day’ were not in the join, the new DataFrame now has separate month and day columns coming from the two original DataFrames which have been automatically distinguished with the suffixes ‘_x’ and ‘_y’.
-There are actually instances when we might want this behaviour, but if your output is looking like this, it is more likely that it’s because you have set the on parameter incorrectly.
+There are cases when we might want this behaviour, but if your output is looking like this, it is more likely that it’s because you have set the on parameter incorrectly.

 6.2 Combining DataFrames using the join method#